natalia-buzkova/english-for-designers/04-voice-tone-style/Carhartt.md

 ## Tone

+Introduction to section...

 Their communication is always very direct and straight-forward, without any unnecessary adjectives.
 As a result, you always get the key message.
 Even as a big brand, they still manage to keep the interactions between brand and audience very personal.

+## Style

+Introduction to section...